This article may contain compensated links. Please read this disclaimer for more info.

 I can’t imagine life without books.
 They take me through time and space to realities I never thought possible, they allow me to travel when I’m home, they inspire me to see more of the world, and they keep me entertained during long rides.
 How could they not be a big part of my life, especially the books full of wanderlust?

 I was lucky enough to be brought up surrounded by books, so I found a liking in reading since I was little.
 Even if this is not your case, there are stories that will make you fall in love with books.
-Those are the ones you’ll get in this list of my favorite travel inspired literature, the books that all travelers should read for inspiration.
+Here’s a list of my favorite travel inspired literature, the books that all travelers should read for inspiration.
 I also asked some of my amazing fellow travel bloggers for their favorites, so you’ll find plenty of travel inspiration from literature!

 Pro tip: Invest on a kindle.
 If you like to read while on the road (and who doesn’t?), you’ll save tons of space, you’ll carry less weight (hence being a more sustainable traveler), and you’ll get plenty of options to read according to your mood.
 Even your travel guides can be fit in the amazing gadget.
 And the battery lasts for so long that you might not need to charge it before you go back home.
 This is the one I have, and it’s always with me while I travel!

 Jamie Maslin starts his journey in Tasmania hoping to hitchhike all the way back home to London.
 After passing through the weather of four seasons, more than 800 rides, 18,000 miles (30.000 km), and 19 countries in three continents, he gets there.
 The magic is on all the adventures he has on the way, though.
 They’re funny, enlightening, endearing, and full of learning experiences.
 You get to see the best of mankind through the people he meets on the road… what’s more stimulating than that to follow his footsteps?